 Visit an expert dermatologist to determine the right course of treatment for your condition.
 Some popular ways to treat iron deficiency and hair loss include –

-- PRP treatment – PRP stands for Platelet-rich Plasma and is often considered as the best hair regrowth treatment.
+- PRP Treatment – PRP stands for Platelet-rich Plasma and is often considered as the best hair regrowth treatment.
 It is a non-invasive approach that works for both men and women.
 In this, a small amount of blood is extracted from the patient’s body.
 By following a centrifugal process, protein-rich plasma is generated from the blood.
 The plasma is then injected into the upper layer of the scalp at the site of hair loss, by using tiny needles.

 Since the plasma is rich in platelets, it provides the hair follicles with essential nutrients.
 This treats iron deficiency hair loss since the follicles get the direct amount of nutrients lacking in the body.
 The plasma is mostly injected on the bald patches.
 After a few sessions, it results in a uniform hair growth.
-Since it doesn’t have any major side effect, it is often recommended for hair regrowth after iron deficiency
+Since it doesn’t have any major side effect, it is often recommended for hair regrowth after iron deficiency.

-- Biotin treatment – Biotin treatment is mostly recommended for people with dry and damaged hair.
+- Biotin Treatment – Biotin treatment is mostly recommended for people with dry and damaged hair.
 Biotin is a form of Vitamin B, which is soluble in water.
 The liquid solution is injected directly into the hair shaft.
 It may strengthen the hair, and also improves the overall quality of hair.
 Biotin treatment is mostly followed by various iron supplements to get a complete treatment for iron deficiency and ensure hair growth.

-- Surgical treatments – If the hair loss has reached a progressive stage, then a surgical approach might fix it in less time.
+- Surgical Treatment – If the hair loss has reached a progressive stage, then a surgical approach might fix it in less time.
 There are different forms of transplant surgeries that can help patients regain their lost hair.
 A strip harvesting and FUE (Follicular Unit Extraction) are the two most popular varieties of hair transplant.
 In this, follicles are removed from the donor area and then attached to the bald patches.

-- Iron supplements and medicines – Needless to say, to treat hair loss caused by iron deficiency, it is important to replenish the lost content in the body at the earliest.
+- Iron Supplements And Medicines – Needless to say, to treat hair loss caused by iron deficiency, it is important to replenish the lost content in the body at the earliest.
 According to a patient’s hemoglobin level, various kinds of iron supplements can be prescribed.
 Most of the supplements contain an ideal amount of iron, zinc, magnesium, vitamin C, folic acid, and other crucial nutrients needed by our body.
 You can consult a doctor to know the preferred amount of the medicines you should take.

-- Hair regrowth products – While there are plenty of hair regrowth products in the market, only a handful of them can produce the desired results.
+- Hair Regrowth Products – While there are plenty of hair regrowth products in the market, only a handful of them can produce the desired results.
 If the hair loss is mild, then a doctor might prescribe drugs like Rogaine or Propecia.
 There are different kinds of serums, gels, shampoos, and other hair products containing these drugs.
 You can visit an experienced trichologist to know more about these over-the-counter medicines.

-Also Read: Is Vitamin Deficiency And Hair Loss Related?
+Must Read: Is Vitamin Deficiency And Hair Loss Related?

 Can You Prevent Iron Deficiency And Hair Loss?